 Known behaviours and issues

-3) When a target goes through some transition or similar situation, eg, a target dummy resetting or boss phase, or a character changing trait trees and resetting marks, effects may be tracked inaccurately.
+3) Toggle effects will not disappear when a target goes through some transition or similar situation, eg, a target dummy resetting or boss phase, or a character changing trait trees and resetting marks.
 Refreshing the target helps.

 4) "Stunned" effect occasionally persists after timing down.
 Refreshing the target helps.

 5) When targeting an object (no morale/power) and then targeting nothing, the morale and power bars do not reset properly

 1) If an error indicates a problem with loading configuration, delete the DebuffVitals.plugindata file commonly located at ...\Documents\The Lord of the Rings Online\PluginData\<account ser>\<server>\<character>\ folder.